qlik-oss/core-website/docs/tutorials/data-loading/databases.md

 Now that you have your databases, the connector, and the engine running in containers, you need to trigger a load of the data.

-In this example, the `node` Node.js program uses [enigma.js](https://github.com/qlik-oss/enigma.js) to trigger a load for some of the airport data using the gRPC connector.
+In this example, the Node.js program uses [enigma.js](https://github.com/qlik-oss/enigma.js) to trigger a load for some of the airport data using the gRPC connector.

 Run the following command: